reuters-graphics/prison-heat-records/indoor-temperatures/README.md

 - **PDFs**: Scanned documents, some with handwritten entries
 - **Images**: Screenshots from internal building management systems
 - **Automated systems**: Data pulled directly from building automation systems at regular intervals

+Any records that were either difficult to identify or interpret were excluded from our public release.